codiga/doc.codiga.io/docs/rosie/rosie-introduction.md

 Rosie supports two types of rules:

-- **Abstract Syntax Tree (AST)**: parse the AST of the file under analysis and runs rules that report violations and generate fixed based on a code pattern
+- **Abstract Syntax Tree (AST)**: parse the AST of the file under analysis and runs rules that report violations and generate fixed based on a code pattern.
+Learn more about AST rules for [Python](/docs/rosie/python/rosie-python-ast).
-- **Pattern**: matche a sequence of code and report violations based on the pattern content
+- **Pattern**: matche a sequence of code and report violations based on the pattern content.
+Learn more about [pattern rules](/docs/rosie/rosie-pattern).

 If you want to write a quick rule, use the **pattern** rule type: it works like a regular expression and can already provide good support for error detection.